 Another interesting archaeological museum is found in Sitia.
 In its modern exhibition halls, visitors are able to admire items dating from the Minoan, Hellenistic and Geometric periods.
 The Archaeological Museum of Ierapetra is housed in the Commercial Ottoman School building and exhibits various items dating from the Minoan till the Roman period.

+Note: The museum is currently closed due to renovation works.
 This museum is housed in the former Commercial Ottoman School, offered by the Municipality of Ierapetra to the Ministry of Culture.
 The museum exhibits items from the Minoan, Geometric, Archaic, Classical and Roman times.

 This museum is housed in the ground floor of the Port Police, just opposite the lake of Agios Nikolaos.
 It exhibits fine examples of folk art, such as woodcarving, weaving, and embroideries as well as local traditional costumes and a few Byzantine icons.